jassuwu/college8/20XWO8 - DATA VISUALIZATION/CA2Notes/4_DesignPrinciplesOfVisualization.md

 - **Objective**: Help the audience understand the significance of the data.
 - **Actions**: Link data to actions, use clear titles, labels, and annotations, and provide context through comparisons.
-- **Outcome**: Data that is meaningful and actionable for the audience, facilitating better decision-making²[2].
+- **Outcome**: Data that is meaningful and actionable for the audience, facilitating better decision-making.

 ## N - No Distortions